imrafaelmerino/vertx-values/docs/README.md

 ```

-We are going to send two kind of messages to the bounce Verticle:
+We are going to send two kinds of messages to the bounce Verticle:
 - A JSON object: obj
 - An JSON array of four objects: [obj, obj, obj, obj]

-and wait for the response, comparing the results using the JSON from Vert.x and the
+and wait for the response, comparing the results using the JSON from Vertx and the
 JSON from json-values.
 Of course, the benchmark will be carried out with [jmh](https://openjdk.java.net/projects/code-tools/jmh/).

 I've run the test 8 different times and uploaded the results to [JMH Visualizer](https://jmh.morethan.io/),